rikusc04/Chess-MCP-Server/README.md

 # Chess MCP Server (In Progress)

-A Model Context Protocol (MCP) server that provides chess game functionality.
-Play chess, analyze positions, and get legal moves through MCP-compatible clients like Claude Desktop, Cursor, or VS Code.
+This is a Model Context Protocol (MCP) server that provides chess game functionality.
+You can play chess against this MCP server using MCP-compatible clients like Claude Desktop, Cursor, or VS Code.

 ## Features

 - **Make Moves**: Play chess moves in UCI format (e.g., `e2e4`, `g1f3`)
 - **Display Board**: View the current board state with all piece positions
-- **Legal Moves**: Get all legal moves or moves for a specific piece
+- **Legal Moves**: Gets all legal moves or moves for a specific piece
 - **Game Status**: Check for check, checkmate, stalemate, and draw conditions
 - **Move History**: Review all moves played in the current game
 - **Reset Game**: Start a new game at any time